patrykwozinski/patrykwozinski.github.io/_posts/2020-10-18-elixir-docker-mac-how-to-survive.md

 ## Ok, so what should I do?
 ### Use Docker Edge
 The first one thing that you could do is to use Docker Edge for Mac - not the stable version.
 I know - it doesn't sound amazing, but please trust me - it will speed up your environment.
 Edge version uses gRPC-FUSE as default and that's the magic which improves the performance.

+### Prepare your Docker settings
+There you have a few things to do in your Docker's settings.
+The first one is to increase resources.